Lazy Luddite Log

 Scenes

 I'm on a long-term quest to put names to half-remembered media from childhood.
-I have done pretty well so far this century and have discussed some of it here before.
+I have done pretty well so far this century and have discussed some of it here.
 But it is easier to identify something if you can describe the story or whatever overall.
 It becomes more difficult if all that is left in the memory banks is isolated scenes or pages.
 Here then I will focus on just those more obscure part-recollections and start with possibly the most elusive.
-Can anyone who was a kid in the 70s or 80s help with this or any others described here?
+Can anyone who was a kid in the 70s or 80s help with these?

 A Many Faced Stranger

-This memory was likely one of those animated shorts SBS would play between scheduled programs.
+This memory was likely of one of those animated shorts SBS would play between scheduled programs.
 Most likely from Europe and depicting a fairy tale.
 Could have been cel or cutout or clay animation.
-In it a mysterious yet terribly charismatic stranger comes to town and charms everyone in various ways.
-Someone (a child or youth) however is suspicious of him and one day follows him into the hills to discover his fiendish acts.
+In it a mysterious and charismatic stranger comes to town and charms everyone in various ways.
+Someone (a child or youth) however is suspicious of him and one day follows him into the hills to discover some fiendish truth.
 The scene seared into my memory is of the diabolical stranger taking off his face, as if it is a mask, to reveal another mask, and another, and another.
 He is masks all the way down!

 A Musical Paper Plane